mohamed255255/Parking-Reservation-System/README.md

     -  designed DB schema that follows normalization for optimized queries and indexes
     -  used @Transactional for dependent steps and data integrety
     -  used validations for columns in the entity layer
+    -  used join fetch to prevent n+1 problems

  - **Future features**
      - scale throgh : break the services into microservicse , rabbit mq for notifications , add K8s